Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters: Discussion Conclusions

 As summarized in \citet{Kremer2021c}, the neutron star+main-sequence star TDEs considered here are just one of several possible processes expected in core-collapsed clusters that could in principle create rapidly spinning neutron stars.
 Accretion and spin-up may similarly occur for tidal disruptions of white dwarfs by neutron stars.
 As discussed in \citet{Metzger2012}, these TDEs may lead to orders-of-magnitude larger mass transfer rates.
 Concerning the event rates, on the one hand, the cross section for white dwarf tidal disruptions is a factor $\gtrsim100$ times smaller than for main-sequence stars (accounting for the relatively tiny radii but relatively high masses of white dwarfs compared to typical cluster main-sequence stars); on the other hand, white dwarfs are expected to be far more abundant in the inner regions of core-collapsed clusters \citep[e.g.,][]{Rui2021}.
 With this in mind, \citet{Kremer2021c} showed that the total rate of white dwarf + neutron star TDEs is roughly a factor of $10$ lower than the main-sequence star TDE rate.
 Alternatively, MSPs may be produced by mergers of pairs of white dwarfs \citep[e.g.,][]{Schwab2021,Kremer2021b}.
 Depending on various physical processes, white dwarf mergers may alternatively lead to Type~Ia supernovae \citep[e.g.,][]{Webbink1984}, slowly spinning pulsars possibly connected to the ``young pulsars'' observed in several Milky Way globular clusters \citep[e.g.,][]{Tauris2013}, or magnetars \citep[e.g.,][]{King2001}, which may also connect with fast radio bursts similar to FRB~20200120E \citep[e.g.,][]{Bhardwaj2021,Kremer2021b,Lu2022}.
 In an upcoming paper (Ye et al., in preparation) we will implement the formation of MSPs through neutron star + main-sequence star TDEs and other aforementioned mechanisms within \texttt{CMC}, enabling us to track self-consistently the formation and subsequent dynamical evolution of these objects.

-\acknowledgments We thank Tony Piro, Phil Hopkins, Nick Kaaz, and Ariadna Murguia-Berthier for helpful discussions.
+\acknowledgments We thank the anonymous referee for their careful review of the paper.
+We also thank Tony Piro, Phil Hopkins, Nick Kaaz, and Ariadna Murguia-Berthier for helpful discussions.
 KK is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2001751.
 FK acknowledges support from a CIERA Board of Visitors Graduate Fellowship.
 SMR is a CIFAR Fellow and is supported by the NSF Physics Frontiers Center awards 1430284 and 2020265.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work was supported by NSF Grant AST-2108624 and NASA ATP Grant 80NSSC22K0722 at Northwestern University.